ramesh-singh-20/array-list-data-structure/README.md

 2. Insert element at an index:
 3. Update element at an index:
 4. Delete element at an index:
-5. length of the list:
+5. size of the list:
 6. check to see if list is empty:

+Make sure that this is a dynamic list and size adjusts automatically.

+Make sure all index operations throws ArrayIndexOutOfBoundsException for invalid index.

+**Assumption**:

+List is of integer type.